Carnival Co. & (NYSE:CCL) Price Target Raised to $26.00 at The Goldman Sachs Group

-Carnival Co. & (NYSE:CCL) had its target price upped by The Goldman Sachs Group from $21.00 to $26.00 in a research note issued to investors on Wednesday, The Fly reports.
-The Goldman Sachs Group currently has a neutral rating on the stock.
-The analysts noted that the move was a valuation call.
+Carnival Co. & (NYSE:CCL) had its target price lifted by equities researchers at The Goldman Sachs Group from $21.00 to $26.00 in a research report issued on Tuesday, Benzinga reports.
+The firm presently has a “neutral” rating on the stock.
+The Goldman Sachs Group’s price objective would indicate a potential downside of 6.51% from the company’s previous close.

-Other equities analysts have also recently issued research reports about the stock.
-Berenberg Bank cut shares of Carnival Co. & from a hold rating to a sell rating and lifted their price objective for the stock from $10.00 to $14.00 in a research note on Friday, February 12th.
-Argus raised shares of Carnival Co. & from a hold rating to a buy rating and set a $33.00 price objective on the stock in a research note on Thursday, April 15th.
-Stifel Nicolaus lifted their target price on shares of Carnival Co. & from $30.00 to $35.00 and gave the stock a buy rating in a research report on Thursday, April 8th.
-Morgan Stanley lifted their target price on shares of Carnival Co. & from $10.00 to $14.00 and gave the stock an underweight rating in a research report on Friday, January 8th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their target price on shares of Carnival Co. & from $16.00 to $25.00 and gave the stock a hold rating in a research report on Thursday, April 8th.
-Five analysts have rated the stock with a sell rating, seven have given a hold rating and ten have given a buy rating to the company.
-Carnival Co. & has a consensus rating of Hold and an average target price of $25.10.
+A number of other brokerages have also weighed in on CCL.
+Truist Securities increased their target price on Carnival Co. & from $14.00 to $16.00 in a research note on Monday, March 15th.
+Berenberg Bank raised their price objective on Carnival Co. & from $14.00 to $20.00 and gave the stock a “sell” rating in a research note on Wednesday, April 21st.
+Stifel Nicolaus raised their price objective on Carnival Co. & from $30.00 to $35.00 and gave the stock a “buy” rating in a research note on Thursday, April 8th.
+UBS Group upgraded Carnival Co. & from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $20.00 to $42.00 in a research note on Wednesday, March 24th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Carnival Co. & in a research note on Thursday, April 1st.
+They set a “buy” rating and a $30.00 price objective on the stock.
+Five investment analysts have rated the stock with a sell rating, seven have given a hold rating and ten have issued a buy rating to the stock.
+The stock has an average rating of “Hold” and an average target price of $25.29.

-In other Carnival Co. & news, Director Randall J. Weisenburger sold 88,762 shares of Carnival Co. & stock in a transaction that occurred on Wednesday, April 14th.
-The shares were sold at an average price of $28.07, for a total value of $2,491,549.34.
-Following the completion of the sale, the director now directly owns 1,304,605 shares in the company, valued at $36,620,262.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Peter C. Anderson sold 4,184 shares of Carnival Co. & stock in a transaction that occurred on Monday, February 8th.
-The shares were sold at an average price of $21.43, for a total transaction of $89,663.12.
-Following the completion of the sale, the insider now owns 71,684 shares of the company’s stock, valued at $1,536,188.12.
+In other Carnival Co. & news, insider Peter C. Anderson sold 4,184 shares of Carnival Co. & stock in a transaction dated Monday, February 8th.
+The stock was sold at an average price of $21.43, for a total transaction of $89,663.12.
+Following the transaction, the insider now directly owns 71,684 shares of the company’s stock, valued at approximately $1,536,188.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Randall J. Weisenburger sold 100,000 shares of Carnival Co. & stock in a transaction dated Friday, April 16th.
+The stock was sold at an average price of $27.50, for a total value of $2,750,000.00.
+Following the transaction, the director now directly owns 754,605 shares in the company, valued at $20,751,637.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 192,946 shares of company stock valued at $5,331,212.
-24.00% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 192,946 shares of company stock worth $5,331,212 over the last ninety days.
+Company insiders own 24.00% of the company’s stock.

 About Carnival Co. &